Overview – Palmarium Reserve

 Getting There

-The reserve is located on the Canal des Pangalanes.
+The reserve is on the Canal des Pangalanes.
 The nearest town is Brickaville and there is a daily scheduled boat transfer from here to the reserve.
-Brickaville is located 100km/62mi south from Toamasina and the drive takes about 2 hours* depending on the condition of the road.
-It is also possible to take a boat trip between the reserve and Toamasina to see more of the Pangalanes.
-There are regular flights between Antananarivo and Toamasina.
+Brickaville is 256km/159mi east of Antananarivo (a drive of 6 to 7 hours*), 116km/72mi northeast of Andasibe (3 hours*), or 100km/62mi south from Toamasina (2 hours*).
+Road conditions have deteriorated on all of these routes in recent years.
+It’s also possible to take a boat trip between the reserve and Toamasina to see more of the Pangalanes.
+There are regular flights between the capital city of Antananarivo (Tana) and Toamasina.

 *Driving times are only a rough indication.
 You should always consider the possibility of significant delays.